 Available in 12 / 14 / 16mm lengths.

 12g, 13g, 14g nipples available in a selection of diameters to suit wheel rim requirements.

 Aluminium nipples are ultra-light and offer optimal weight reduction for minimal cost.

-You could save 22grams on a 32 spoke wheel using alloy nipples in comparison to using brass nipples.
+You could save 22grams on a 32 spoke wheel using alloy nipples in comparison to using brass nipples like for like.